aniruddhapaik/university-code/Operating System/MSWINDOWSNETWORKING.md

 ### Windows utilizes two key internal networking interfaces

 - **Network Device Interface Specification (NDIS)**: Developed by Microsoft and 3Com in 1989, NDIS separates network adapters from transport protocols, allowing either to be changed without affecting the other.
-It resides between the data-link and network layers of the ISO model and enables multiple protocols to operate over various network adapters.
+It resides between the data-link and network layers of the OSI model and enables multiple protocols to operate over various network adapters.

-- **Transport Driver Interface (TDI)**: TDI acts as the interface between the transport layer (layer 4) and the session layer (layer 5) of the ISO model.
+- **Transport Driver Interface (TDI)**: TDI acts as the interface between the transport layer (layer 4) and the session layer (layer 5) of the OSI model.
 It allows any session-layer component to use any available transport mechanism, supporting both connection-based and connectionless transport and offering functions to send any type of data.
 A similar reasoning led to the streams mechanism in UNIX.

 ## Networking Protocols